 Whether you're a fan or not, it can't be denied that wheel spacers change the style of a vehicle.
 Mild spacers can bring your wheels flush with the factory fender flares, which many find attractive.
 More aggressive spacers will push the wheels out past the fender flares, creating a look that will really stand out from stock vehicles.

 A good set of wheel spacers can cost around $125.
 Considering the large impact on performance and style, this is good bang for the buck.
 There aren't many aftermarket mods that make this much difference per dollar.

 Simple to Install

 Wheel spacers are very easy to install.
 The difficulty is about the same as putting a new wheel on.
 You can do it in your own garage or driveway with basic tools.
 Each wheel can be knocked out in about 15 minutes, making this a simple project for any day of the week.

 What Are the Cons of Wheel Spacers?

 Increased Steering Effort

-The improved handling that wheel spacers grant comes with a downside: increased steering effort.
+The improved handling wheel spacers grant has a downside: increased steering effort.
 With the wheels farther apart, it takes more steering wheel input to get the tires to turn.
 This is due to the increased tire scrub radius, or angle of the steering axis with the tires.
-You’ll especially notice the effects at low speeds.
+You'll notice the effects more at low speeds.
 However, with modern power steering, this downside is easy to overlook.

 Decreased Ride Quality